xivig/Notes/unitTest-Jasmine-config.md

 Randomized with seed 37006
 ```

-5. Now you have run your first jasmine test
+5. Now you have run your first jasmine test!!

+**Explanation of jasmine configuration:**

-Explanation of jasmine: it contains
+    it contains
     1. describe('name of test', callback) block
     2. it('message', callback) block
     3. console output